Our Privacy Principles

 A note about "cookies" and internet browsers

-We also collect standard information available from your browser, including the type of browser you use (for example, Internet Explorer), the operating system of your computer (for example, Windows), and how you got to our website (for example, from a search engine or a link).
-This information helps us ensure that our web site accommodates our users' computer configurations and information needs and to improve customer service.
-We also store the IP address assigned by your Internet Service Provider.
+We also collect standard information available from your browser, including the type of browser you use (for example, Internet Explorer), the operating system of your computer (such as Windows), and the path you took to reach our website (for example, from a search engine or a link).
+This information helps us improve the customer experience and ensure that our website accommodates our users' computer configurations and information needs.
+We also store the IP address assigned by your internet service provider.
 We keep this for a limited period of time to analyze and troubleshoot network or access issues if they occur.

 We do not store cookies or collect browser data containing your personal information.